 Students are invited to send additional links to Professor Rasala

 rasala) that might be included on the various

 Web Development Stories pages.

-Links to 2013 Sites for Faculty and Students
+Links to Spring 2015 Sites for Faculty, Assistants, and Students

 You will maintain two versions of your student site.
 One site will be maintained locally on your machine and will be the version that you edit and enhance in Visual Studio.
 The other site will be the production site that lives on the college IIS web server.
 You will move files from your local site to the web server when you believe that the code is bug-free.
 You should immediately test after such a move and you should normally pull back the changes if you detect bugs.